 - Continuing to improve the payment process

 Whilst a degree isn’t mandatory for an Accounts Payable role, an understanding of basic bookkeeping and accounting skills is required.
-A degree in the following subjects may be beneficial when developing an Accounts Payable career:
+A degree in the following subjects would be beneficial for an Accounts Payable career:

 - Finance or Economics